Bira/octopus-carnival/_posts/2016-10-05-gransys-overview.md

 long as they're punctual with the tribute.
 They are Status 3.

 Below them are _landless knights_, who usually serve as part of someone else's armed forces.
-Both male and female knights exist, and both are called by the honorific "Ser".
+Both male and female knights are called by the honorific "Ser".
 They are Status 2.

 Skilled artisans and well-off citizens are Status 1, average urban denizens are Status 0, and peasant farmers are Status -1.
 The completely destitute are Status